mehta-lab/waveorder/docs/microscope-installation-guide.md

 From the `recOrder` window, click `Switch to Online`.
 If you see `Success`, your installation is complete and you can [proceed to the napari plugin guide](./napari-plugin-guide.md).

 If you you see `Failed`, check that `Micromanager` is open, check that you've enabled `Run server on port 4827`.
-If the connection continues to fail, report an issue with you stack trace for support.
+If the connection continues to fail, report an issue with your stack trace for support.